 Learn how to get great results when direct sowing hardy annual seeds.

-Seeds and Hardware Delivery - Normally despatched within 2 working days.
+Seeds Delivery - Items will be despatched in 2-3 working days.

 Click here to find out more information about our delivery rates and times.

 Atriplex hortensis 'Rubra' reviews

 Reviewed 12th July 2015 by Clark Anthony Lawrence

 This is one of those "Once you've got it, you've got it for good" plants.
 Self-sows everywhere, but you'll love it everywhere, as it gives height and color to borders, without being, as Jan has also found, too dominant.
 Lovers of precise, formal, or immaculate gardens might find it an invasive rebel (and for that reason it's not getting a perfect, 5-star rating), but anyone who enjoys a bit of spontaneity in a natural garden will be delighted as it comes back year after year in surprising places.
 Here's the best part: it's delicious.
 Whatever you don't want, you can eat, as you would spinach - raw in salads, cooked in soups or pies...